CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02a-generative-ai.md

    python run_agent.py
     ```

-1. The output should inlude a response to the prompt `Tell me what you can help with.`
+1. The output should include a response to the prompt `Tell me what you can help with.`

     ![](./media/lab2a-p2t1p34.png)